Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two activities will a Product Owner engage in during a Sprint? (choose two)

 - [ ] Run the Daily Scrum.
-- [ ] Prioritize the Development Team’s work on the Sprint Backlog.
+- [ ] Prioritize the Development Team's work on the Sprint Backlog.
 - [ ] Update management on what is being worked on.
 - [x] Answer questions from the Development Team about items in the current Sprint.
 - [x] Work with the stakeholders.